About Paris (WI) Power Station

 These workers reportedly handled asbestos-containing materials by:

-• Applying pipe insulation to steam lines, feedwater lines, and condensate return lines, allegedly using Johns-Manville pipe covering and block insulation products
+• Applying pipe insulation to steam lines, feedwater lines, and condensate return lines, allegedly using pipe covering and block insulation products

 • Removing and replacing deteriorated insulation during maintenance outages, reportedly disturbing decades-old asbestos-containing materials already in place